NickBorgers/Response-to-NIST-on-MFA/Response.md

 The only factor of authentication available to the verifier at the time of authentication is an OTP demonstrating possession of the authenticator token’s secret key.

 The authenticator is a single point of compromise; it must only ever be a single factor of authentication.
 An authentication requirement on an authenticator device does protect that authentication factor, but does not change the nature of the authenticator it protects.
-Placing a key in a combination safe does not provide the associated door with “multi-factor authentication”.
-The adversary still only requires the key.
+Placing the key to a vehicle in a combination safe does not provide the vehicle with “multi-factor authentication”.
+The adversary still only requires the key to drive the vehicle.

 # Application to Modern OTP Tokens
 ## Software OTP Authenticators